-To be an ice climber, you need training, experience, control and good judgement.
-You also need special tools such as crampons, ice axes and ice screws.
+To be an ice climber, you need training, experience, control, and good judgment.
+You also need special tools such as crampons, ice axes, and ice screws.
 An ice climber digs the front points of his crampon into the ice.
-He rests his body weight on the crampon and swings his axe up.
-Once the axe is lodged firmly in the ice above him, he repeats this entire exercise and takes step after careful step.
+He rests his body weight on the crampon and swings his ax up.
+Once the ax is lodged firmly in the ice above him, he repeats this entire exercise and takes step after careful step.

 The Himalayas throw up every kind of challenge that a climber could ask for.
-In Uttaranchal and Manali in Himachal Pradesh are the hot spots.
-Zanskar, Ladakh and Gulmarg in Jammu & Kashmir, Deo Tibba, Hanuman Tibba, Pir Pangal range, Dhauladhar ranges and Manali in Himachal Pradesh are other popular destinations.
+Uttaranchal and Manali in Himachal Pradesh are the hot spots.
+Zanskar, Ladakh, and Gulmarg in Jammu & Kashmir, Deo Tibba, Hanuman Tibba, Pir Pangal range, Dhauladhar ranges, and Manali in Himachal Pradesh are other popular destinations.

 Top Places to go for Ice Climbing